butttcoin/AirdropLotto/readme.md

 Yes, if and only if, you hold 100 0xBUTTs or less on your account.
 You will also have to re-tweet.

 ## What is a lottery and how does it work ?
 To make things more interesting, the minimum amount of the tokens that will be sent is 100.
 The maximum is 500.
-A source-code will be released, and this page updated with a link.
+A source-code is very simple and distribution is random: https://github.com/butttcoin/AirdropLotto/blob/master/Lottery.java

 ## You said 100 0xBUTTs, but I got 98... how come ?
 This is because we are burning 1% and 1% goes to a previous sender of a token.